Mad Tea Party Fantasyland Magic Kingdom

 You wait in a mostly covered queue for your chance to spin around for 1.5 minutes in one of 18 pastel-colored teacups.
 Dizziness is sure to ensue!
 It’s good, clean, non-thrill fun for all ages, and a Disney classic.

 For those who get dizzy, note that YOU control how fast the teacups turn.
 They do spin slowly on the ride tea cups, but the individual cups are controlled by the guests.
 There is a silver wheel inside each cup, so you can go as fast — or as slow — as you’d like!

-The Mad Tea Party is a FastPass+ attraction.
-However, this attraction doesn’t typically have a long wait compared to other attractions in the park.
+Lightning Lane access for the Mad Tea Party is available with the purchase of Genie+.
+However, this attraction doesn’t typically have a long standby wait compared to other attractions in the park.

 Accessibility: Wheelchair/ECV users must transfer out to experience this ride.